-The District shall on behalf of each employee in a classification referenced in Section 6500, provide a wellness enhancement reimbursement benefit for common health and fitness services not to exceed four hundred dollars (\$400) annually for District-approved activities, services, equipment and products that promote physical activity, wellness and work-life balance.
-All submissions for reimbursement must be submitted by January 31 for the prior year.
-This benefit is annual and any unused remainder may not be carried over to subsequent years.
+The District shall provide to each unrepresented employee in a classification referenced in Section 6500 a wellness enhancement reimbursement benefit for common health and fitness services not to exceed four hundred dollars (\$400) annually.
+The benefit shall only be paid for District-approved activities, services, equipment and products that promote physical activity, wellness and work-life balance.
+A submission for reimbursement must be submitted by January 31 for the prior year.
+The benefit is annual and any unused remainder shall not be carried over to subsequent years.